HomeUtilitiesMac

 Best Utilities Apps for Mac (2026)

-Updated for 2026
+16 apps Updated for 2026

 1. Siri

-Built into macOS, Siri shines when you stop treating it as a gimmick and start using it for small chores: setting timers, converting units, pulling up files, toggling Do Not Disturb.
+Built into macOS, Siri earns its keep when you stop treating it as a gimmick and start using it for small chores: setting timers, converting units, pulling up files, toggling Do Not Disturb.
 In our testing it is fastest for hands busy moments, like asking the weather while cooking.
 It is free, deeply tied to Apple silicon, and quietly handy.
 We dug into where it is heading in our look at Apple assistance.

 Read our full Siri guide →